 Dorsía Smith Silva is associate professor of English at the University of Puerto Rico, Río Piedras.
 She is the co-editor of The Caribbean without Borders: Caribbean Literature, Language and Culture (2008), Critical Perspectives on Caribbean Literature and Culture (2010), and Feminist and Critical Perspectives on Caribbean Mothering (2013), and editor of Latina/Chicana Mothering (2011).
 Her work has appeared in several journals, including Journal of the Association for Research on Mothering, Journal of Caribbean Literature, POUI, and Sargasso.
 She is currently working on two book projects about mothering.

-Daniel Farr is a Lecturer in the department of Sociology and Criminal Justice at Kennesaw State University.
+Daniel Farr, Ph.D. is a Lecturer in the department of Sociology and Criminal Justice at Kennesaw State University.
 His research engages with the areas of queer and LGBT studies, masculinities, the body, and media.
 Among his publications he has examined online personal ads, sissy boyhood, and queer imagery in television and film programs, such as Pushing Daisies, The L-Word, Queer as Folk, and Khush.
 He has guest edited special journal issues on “Global Lesbian Cinema” (Journal of Lesbian Studies), “Fat Masculinities” (Men and Masculinities), and “Men and Masculinities in Women’s Studies” (Women’s Studies).
-His current work is examining the imagery of LGBTQ teens and trans-persons in American television.
+His current work is examining the LGBTQ media imagery in film and television, as well in digital social media.
+He also sits on the editorial boards of the Journal of Lesbian Studies and Psychology & Sexuality.

 Standard Periodical Directory Publisher ID# 480178658